luanarium/bashtoys/README.md

 # Lastpath

 Gets the last absolute path used in the terminal and opens it in the default file manager.
+If no path is found, the script opens the current directory.

 Works on most Linux distributions that support the XDG desktop standards and include xdg-open (e.g., Ubuntu, Debian, Fedora, Arch, etc.).